Mogán, Gran Canaria (ES)

 The Bluefin Tuna (Thunnus thynnus) is a pelagic fish that can grow up to 500kg (1000lb).
 The biggest Bluefin Tuna every caught was 780kg (1496lb).
 These great fighters can be caught trolling, jigging, casting or drifting mainly in off-shore.

-Whether you practice spinning, jigging, coastal trolling or bottom fishing, the fishing possibilities in Gran Canaria are immense.
+Whether you practice spinning, jigging, coastal trolling or bottom fishing, Gran Canaria fishing is exciting & diverse.

 These massive pelagic fish visit Gran Canaria from June to late October, along with white marlin, dolphinfish and different types of tuna (yellowfin tuna, skipjack tuna, big eye tuna).
 Bluefin tuna comes to the waters in from February until May.
 Whilst fishing with natural bait, you can also catch the hammerhead shark.